Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries

-So, at Sound in Worship we put together a brief video on How We Analyze Worship Music.
-It seeks to explain kind of what we're about.
 We don't add songs after hearing them one time and thinking they were catchy.
 We also don't add just any song with the word "God" or "Lord" in it.

 Latter Day Saints use those words and mean something completely different than we as Christians do.
 We really desire to look into each song and what it's teaching or proclaiming in its lyrics.
 To the above point, we also look at where worship music is coming from.